 As the tortoise grows, use more natural weeds and flowers from your garden, such as dandelions (leaves and flowers), hawkbit, and plantago.
 Avoid dangerous weeds like buttercups and ragworts, the tortoise may eat them by accident.
 The Tortoise Table website may be used to discover which weeds and garden flowers are safe, and which are dangerous.
 Weed killers, pesticides, and slug pellets must never be used.
 Safe, natural weeds should become the tortoise’s primary diet by the time it is a few years old.
 Some suppliers, such as us here at Tortoise Town, offer seed packs that can be used to grow appropriate food.
 During winter, when weeds do not grow, use the same salad as was used for young tortoises.

 Artificial, pelleted tortoise diets are available (typically formulated for Mediterranean or African tortoises, not Indian stars), which are moistened before serving to the tortoise.
 These should be considered a supplemental diet only – fresh food is much more important.
-However, it can help to feed these pelleted diets to a tortoise instead of their regular food once per fortnight or month, in order to train the tortoise to eat them.
+However, it can help to feed these pelleted diets to a tortoise instead of their regular food once every few days for a month, in order to train the tortoise to eat them.
 When the tortoise needs medicating (eg. for worming), liquid medicines can be soaked into the pelleted food and the tortoise will eat them.

-On days when the tortoise is enjoying the garden, the amount of food and supplementation cannot be controlled, and tortoises may overeat if too many weeds are available in their pen (though overeating is not as much of a problem for these tortoises as it can be for Mediterranean tortoises).
-It is normally best to ensure there is only a small amount of weeds growing in the pen, and offer the remainder of the diet in a bowl as normal with supplements.
+On days when the tortoise is enjoying the garden, the amount of food and supplementation cannot be controlled.
+Because of this, the tortoises may overheat.
+This is a concern if too many weeds are available in their pen.
+Overeating is not as much of a problem for these tortoises as it can be for Mediterranean tortoises.
+It is normally best to ensure there is only a small amount of weeds growing in the pen.
+Lastly, offer the remainder of the diet in a bowl as normal with supplements.

 Tortoises (especially adults) should be offered cuttlefish bone to chew on, which files down their beak to prevent it overgrowing.
 This can be left in the enclosure at all times, and replaced if the tortoise eats it all.
 It also serves as a secondary source of calcium if the tortoise is craving it.
-It must not be the only source, as they may not eat it until some time after they needed it, and this could cause health problems.
+It must not be the only source, as they may not eat it until some time after they needed it.
+This could possibly cause health problems.